 When added to structural steel, molybdenum enhances its mechanical properties and also reduces the brittleness of alloy steel due to fire.
 Additionally, when added to tool steel, molybdenum improves its red hardness.

 Titanium is a strong deoxidizer in steel.
 It makes the internal structure of steel more dense, refines its grain structure, reduces aging sensitivity and cold brittleness, and improves welding performance.
 Adding the appropriate amount of titanium to Cr18Ni9 austenitic stainless steel can prevent intergranular corrosion.

 Vanadium is an excellent deoxidizer in steel.
 By adding 0.5% vanadium to steel, the grain structure is refined and strength and toughness are improved.
 The carbides formed by the combination of vanadium and carbon enhance resistance to hydrogen corrosion under high temperature and pressure.

 Tungsten has a high melting point and a high density, making it a crucial alloying element.
 The carbides formed from tungsten and carbon have high hardness and wear resistance.
 Adding tungsten to tool steel significantly improves its red hardness and heat strength, making it suitable for use as cutting tools and forging dies.

 Effect of niobium in steel

-Adding niobium to ordinary low alloy steel can improve the resistance to atmospheric corrosion and hydrogen, nitrogen and ammonia corrosion resistance at high temperatures.
+Adding niobium to ordinary low alloy steel enhances its resistance to atmospheric corrosion and hydrogen, nitrogen, and ammonia corrosion resistance at high temperatures.
 Niobium also improves welding performance.
 When added to austenitic stainless steel, niobium prevents intergranular corrosion.

 Effect of cobalt in steel

-Cobalt is a kind of rare and precious metal.
-It is mostly used in special steels and alloys, such as heat-resistant steel and magnetic materials.
+Cobalt is a rare and valuable metal that is mostly used in special steels and alloys, such as heat-resistant steel and magnetic materials.

 Effect of copper in steel